david-guyon/personal-page/README.md

 The aim of this page is to present myself.
 This page will be displayed at http://david.guyon.me.

 ##Last important updates
+###28/10/13
+- Add a link in the Pie-Boat project tile

+###11/09/13
+- Add new project in the list: Bomberman
+- Better JS to show/hide the list

+###12/07/13
+- Section "Where" updated

+###07/07/13
+- Add new project in the list: ENU Taxis

+###05/06/13
+- JS handles language switching
+- Add a Favicon
+- new font: Droid from Google

 ###12/05/13
 - Creative Commons licence created
-- Page completly in English.
-Still thinking on creating a French version
+- Page completly in English
+- French version available

 ###30/03/13
 - header finished